- 1 cup butter, softened

 - In a large bowl, beat butter and cream cheese until light and fluffy.
 Combine flour and salt; gradually add to butter mixture and mix well.
 Cover and refrigerate for 1-2 hours or until easy to handle.

-- Divide dough in half.
-On a lightly floured surface, roll out one portion into an 18-in. x 8-in. rectangle.
-Cut widthwise into six 3-in. sections; cut each section into 3-in. x 1-in. strips.
+- Preheat oven to 350°.
+Divide dough in half.
+On a lightly floured surface, roll out one portion into an 18x8-in. rectangle.
+Cut widthwise into six 3-in. sections; cut each section into 3x1-in. strips.
 Roll each strip around a pecan half; place 1 in. apart on ungreased baking sheets.
 Repeat.

-- Bake at 350° for 12-15 minutes or until bottoms are lightly browned.
+- Bake 12-15 minutes or until bottoms are lightly browned.
 Remove to wire racks to cool completely.